microy/StereoVision/Readme.md

 # PyStereoVisionToolkit

 Implement a stereovision acquisition and processing library in Python for research purpose.
-Use the AVT PvAPI SDK to access the Manta GigabitEthernet cameras.
+Use the AVT PvAPI or Vimba SDK to access the Manta GigabitEthernet cameras.

 Requirements :